SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 Research domain mapped to 16 technology categories across four sensitivity tiers.

 The layer most advisory firms miss entirely.
 We analyze the partner country's own regulatory requirements — data sovereignty laws, IP ownership frameworks, research governance regimes — and identify where they collide with Western funder requirements.
 This is where partnerships structurally fail: the grant requires open data sharing, but the host country mandates data localization.
+A partner can pass every Western screening test and still be impossible to fund compliantly.

 A partnership can pass every compliance test and still fail.
-This layer answers the question that screening alone cannot: is this partner institution actually capable of delivering a successful collaboration?
+This layer answers the question screening alone cannot: is this partner institution actually capable of delivering a successful collaboration?

-Illustrative composite scenario based on documented enforcement patterns across Five Eyes jurisdictions
+Illustrative composite scenario based on documented enforcement patterns across Five Eyes jurisdictions.

 A mid-size Canadian research university. $85 million in annual Tri-Agency funding.
 Strong engineering faculty.
 Twelve years into a joint research institute with a partner university in East Asia.